 We expect an HTTP

 200 response code, so if we don’t receive one we will try the webhooks again a few times over the next 3 days.
 We will notify you by email if a failure persists beyond that period.
-You can test webhooks on the Behaviors tab of any folder on your site by clicking the Test Webhook link next to the entry field.
+You can test webhooks from the folder settings of any folder on your site by clicking the test button when adding a webhook.

 Setting up a webhook

-To set up a webhook, simply visit the Behaviors tab of a folder you would like to assign a webhook to.
-Under Folder Behaviors, select Webhook from the dropdown list, and enter one or more webhook URLs separated by commas in the textbox.
-The first webhook URL is the primary URL where you would like us to send our HTTP request, and any additional comma-separated URLs are redundant webhook URLs that will also be attempted.
+To set up a webhook, simply go to the folder settings of a folder you would like to assign a webhook to.
+From there go to Webhooks > Add new webhook, and enter your webhook URL and any backup URL(s).
+The first webhook URL is the primary URL where you would like us to send our HTTP request, and any backup URLs are redundant webhook URLs that will also be attempted.
 A webhook request will be considered successful if an HTTP

 200 response code is received from either the primary URL or a redundant URL.